Dzekanaa/PlasticSurgery-Website/wp-content/themes/hello-elementor/readme.txt

 Source: https://stocksnap.io/photo/4B83RD7BV9

 == Changelog ==

+= 2.9.0 - 2023-10-25 =
+* New: Introducing the new settings page for the theme.
+* New: Option to disable description meta tag.
+* New: Option to disable skip link.
+* New: Option to disable page title.
+* New: Option to unregister Hello style.css.
+* New: Option to unregister Hello theme.css.
+* Tweak: Update `Requires at least 6.0`
+* Tweak: Update `Tested up to 6.3`

 = 2.8.1 - 2023-07-05 =
 * Tweak: Added additional CSS selectors to apply RTL on comments